 Example: “Ask this girl questions about Malaysia.
 She sure knows one.”

 When English speakers say ‘pattern,’ they mean repeated decorative designs.

-In Malaysia, this word is frequently used to describe a person who acts in various unusual behaviors.
+In Malaysia, this word is frequently used to describe someone who acts in unusual behaviors.

 Example: “So you’re telling me you like banana-flavored ice cream but not the fruit?
 Can you don’t so pattern ah?”

 Meaning: Hokkien for shy or embarrassed.
 Expect this if you ask someone to do something outside their comfort zone.

 53 Perasan (Malay)